H437: Drug-Free Zones/Unauthorized Public Camping. Latest Version

 2. If the facility‑based service provides shelter or housing for victims of domestic violence that may be endangered if the purpose or location of the facility were to become known, the interior of any building and any outdoor area that may only be accessed by entering through the building used by a facility‑based service, if at least one sign is permanently affixed in a visible manner inside the building and within 5 feet of the main entrance of the facility that identifies the building as a drug‑free homeless service zone.
 The presence of this sign shall raise a presumption that the person committing the offense knows or reasonably should know that it is a drug‑free homeless service zone.

 b.
-Facility‑based service. – Any (i) emergency or temporary shelter, transitional housing provider, or permanent supportive housing entity that receives local, State, or federal funds for the purpose of providing shelter to homeless persons or (ii) other entity or facility that receives local, State, or federal funds and primarily provides treatment, preventive care, or other services to homeless persons.
+Facility‑based service. – Any emergency or temporary shelter or transitional housing provider that receives local, State, or federal funds for the purpose of providing shelter to homeless persons.

 c.
 Operator. – A sole proprietorship, corporation, partnership, joint venture, limited partnership, limited liability partnership, limited liability company, or any other entity or business association, or contractor or subcontractor of the same, that is the recipient of local, State, or federal funds to use for the provision of a facility‑based service.